Toufool/AutoSplit/README.md

 - For many games, it will be difficult to find a split image for the last split of the run.
 - The window of the capture region cannot be minimized.
 - Linux support is incomplete and we're [looking for contributors](../../issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted"+label%3ALinux+).
+  - Incompatible with LiveSplitOne on Linux (see <https://github.com/LiveSplit/LiveSplitOne/issues/1025>)
 - Antivirus false positives.
 Please read <https://github.com/pyinstaller/pyinstaller/blob/develop/.github/ISSUE_TEMPLATE/antivirus.md>

 ## Resources